landoskape/latenpy/docs/source/examples.rst

     total = sum_results(data)
     result = total.compute()  # 12

-LatenPy can inspect dependencies and therefore unpack latent computations in nested data structures.
+For example, you can nest latent computations in lists, dictionaries, and other data structures.
+LatenPy will automatically compute whatever is needed to get the final output and cache the intermediate results.

 Scientific Computing Examples
 --------------------------